The Impact of Your Credit Score on Auto Insurance Rates

 Does checking my own credit score hurt my insurance rates?

 No. When you check your own score, it is a "soft pull."
-Similarly, when an insurance company checks your credit during a quote, it is almost always a soft pull and does not impact your FICO score or future creditworthiness.
+Similarly, when an insurance company checks your credit during a quote, it is almost always a soft pull and does not impact your FICO score.

 Why is it illegal in some states to use credit for insurance?

-States like California and Massachusetts argue that credit-based scoring is discriminatory and doesn't directly reflect driving ability.
-In these states, factors like years of driving experience and annual mileage carry significantly more weight.
+States like California argue that credit-based scoring is discriminatory and doesn't directly reflect driving ability.
+In these states, factors like driving experience and mileage carry significantly more weight.

-How long does it take for a credit improvement to show up in my insurance premium?
+How long does it take for a credit improvement to show up?

-Insurers usually pull your data at the start of a new policy term (every 6 or 12 months).
+Insurers usually pull data every 6 or 12 months.
 However, if you proactively request a re-rate, the change can reflect in your next monthly billing cycle once the new score is verified.

 What is the difference between a FICO score and an Insurance Score?

-A standard FICO score predicts your likelihood of defaulting on a loan.
-An Insurance Score (like the TransUnion Credit-Based Insurance Score) predicts the likelihood of you filing an insurance claim.
-The latter ignores things like total income but heavily weights the age of your oldest account.
+FICO predicts loan default likelihood.
+An Insurance Score predicts the likelihood of filing a claim.
+The latter ignores total income but heavily weights the age of your oldest account.

 Can I get car insurance with a score of 500?